Teen impaled by tractor spear meets firefighters who saved his life

 “I can’t thank them enough at all.
 They saved my life,” said Sam.

-WREG cameras were there for the reunion, which was also exciting for the first responders who usually don’t get to meet their patients.
+The reunion was also exciting for the first responders, as they usually don’t get to meet their patients.

 Back in Shelby County, all of them were recognized by their department for what they did that snowy day in February.